I suppose it is time we add a nightly 32bpp archive.

 Similarly for our case we will also need a new grf for 'new' OpenGFX or better 'plus' stuff-to avoid confusion with extra 'OTTD' grf.
 OpenGFX+, which can contain both 8bpp and 32bpp stuff will be a subproject to extend OpenGFX (e.g like the extra aircraft in av8 set).
 It is not wise to add such stuff either to OpenGFX 'extra' grf or mix '+' 32bpp pngs with 32bpp pngs that simply replace 8bpp sprites.

 Now about maintaining a repository I must admit that I am not a coder, but if it does not require any special skills, I volunteer.
 As we are not to expect too much contribution from artists, we may have a 'nightly', but it will probably be a 'weekly' if not a 'monthly' (LOL)-still it is better than nothing.
 Let anyone prove me wrong on this, and I will be happy! ;-)

-#6 Updated by foobar almost 10 years ago
+#6 Updated by foobar about 10 years ago

 Athanasios, I must admit that I initially read "repository" where you wrote "nightly".
 That's two completely different things and a bad from my side